 Steve Martin plays Newton Davis, an architect who built a dream house for his girlfriend Becky (Dana Delaney).
 He tied a big red ribbon around it and asked Becky to marry him, but she said no. He draws a sketch of the house on a napkin and shows it to Gwen (Goldie Hawn), a waitress at the Cafe Budapest.

 Here’s what it looks like when Gwen sees it in person, with the ribbon drooping and the house empty and abandoned:

-According to an article about it in Entertainment Weekly:
+According to Entertainment Weekly:

-Sexy Dana Delany, who plays architect Steve Martin’s hard-to-please squeeze in Housesitter, must be the only person in America not impressed with his dream house.
+Dana Delany, who plays architect Steve Martin’s hard-to-please squeeze in Housesitter, must be the only person in America not impressed with his dream house.
 Nestled by a pretty pond in Concord, Mass., it’s both snug (1,800 square feet) and architecturally prestigious.
 The columned porch is classic Yankee farmhouse, the gables evocative of 1800s Greek Revival, the clapboard siding and checkerboard window pattern very ”American Gothic.”

 ”It taps a memory bank,” says architect Debra Wassman, who did the design with husband Jonathan Lanman.
 And [the house plan] is available by mail from New York’s Trumbull Architects.

 I believe the small town of “Dobbs Mill” was actually Cohasset, Massachusetts.

 Finding the front door of Davis’s house empty and unlocked, she lets herself in and looks around.